-JOIN THE RIVERLUTION!
 If your financial contributions to the Blackstone River Watershed Council/Friends of the Blackstone is our lifeline, then your gift of time is absolutely priceless.
-By volunteering for one of our cleanups, or offering to support the water quality monitoring program or helping to lead a group of school children on a canoe trip, you’ll become a vital part of our community.
+Volunteers are always needed for the BRWC/FOB.
+You can volunteer for a cleanup, support our Water Quality Monitoring program or help lead a group of students on a canoe trip, and you’ll become a vital part of our community.
 Dedicated volunteers are rewarded by knowing that they have made a difference not only in their community but to their environment.

 For high school students who need to complete community service hours, we offer programs to assist you in meeting your requirements.